bytescout/pdf-co-api-samples/PDF To Text API/JavaScript/Convert PDF To Text From URL (Node.js) - Async API/README.md

-## How to convert PDF to text from URL (node for PDF to text API in JavaScript with PDF.co Web API

-### Learn how to convert PDF to text from URL (node to have PDF to text API in JavaScript

-The sample source codes on this page will demonstrate you how to make PDF to text API in JavaScript.
-PDF.co Web API helps with PDF to text API in JavaScript.
-PDF.co Web API is the flexible Web API that includes full set of functions from e-signature requests to data extraction, OCR, images recognition, pdf splitting and pdf splitting.
-Can also generate barcodes and read barcodes from images, scans and pdf.
+## How to convert PDF to text from URL (node for PDF to text API in JavaScript and PDF.co Web API PDF.co Web API: the Web API with a set of tools for documents manipulation, data conversion, data extraction, splitting and merging of documents.
+Includes image recognition, built-in OCR, barcode generation and barcode decoders to decode bar codes from scans, pictures and pdf.

-Fast application programming interfaces of PDF.co Web API for JavaScript plus the instruction and the code below will help to learn how to convert PDF to text from URL (node.
-Open your JavaScript project and simply copy & paste the code and then run your app!
-Further enhancement of the code will make it more vigorous.

-Trial version of ByteScout is available for free download from our website.
-This and other source code samples for JavaScript and other programming languages are available.

 ## REQUEST FREE TECH SUPPORT